-Our long-standing mattress mantra is bigger is better – whether you’re sleeping solo or sharing your bed with a partner.
-According to our latest consumer research*, a double bed is still the most popular size in the UK at 46%, followed by king at 33%, single at 14% and super king size at 4%.
+Our long-standing mattress mantra is the bigger the bed the better the sleep – whether you’re sleeping solo or sharing your bed with a partner.
+According to our latest consumer research*, a double bed is still the most popular size in the UK at 41%, followed by king at 33%, single at 11% and small double at 6%.
 However, a standard double is only 135cm (4ft 6”) wide, which only provides each user with just 67.5cm or about 2ft 3” of space each.
-This is less than we give a baby in a cot!
+This is the same space that we give a baby in a cot!

 Some couples may find a smaller bed more intimate and cosier, but with so little room to move, you’re more likely to disturb your partner every time you change position, resulting in a poor night’s sleep.
 Your bed should also be 4-6in (10-15cm) longer than the tallest partner – anyone over 6ft (1.8m) tall should consider a bed longer than standard.
 Read more in our bed and mattress size guide.